Jamaica: Crime

 When Jamaica gained independence in 1962, the murder rate was 3.9 per 100,000 inhabitants, one of the lowest in the world.
 By 2009, the rate was 62 per 100,000 inhabitants, one of the highest in the world.
 Gang violence became a serious problem, with organised crime being centred around Jamaican posses or "Yardies".
 Jamaica has had one of the highest murder rates in the world for many years, according to UN estimates.
 Some areas of Jamaica, particularly poor areas in Kingston, Montego Bay and elsewhere experience high levels of crime and violence.

-However, there were 1,682 reported murders in 2009 and 1,428 in 2010.
+However, there were 1,683 reported murders in 2009 and 1,447 in 2010.
 After 2011 the murder rate continued to fall, following the downward trend in 2010, after a strategic programme was launched.
 In 2012, the Ministry of National Security reported a 30 percent decrease in murders.
-Nevertheless, in 2017 murders rose by 22% over the previous year.
+Nevertheless, in 2017, murders rose by 22% over the previous year.

 Many Jamaicans are hostile towards LGBT and intersex people, and mob attacks against gay people have been reported.
 Numerous high-profile dancehall and ragga artists have produced songs featuring explicitly homophobic lyrics.
-Male homosexuality is illegal and punishable by imprisonment.
+This has prompted the formations of LGBT rights organisations, such as Stop Murder Music.
+Homosexuality is illegal and punishable by imprisonment.